Financial Planning for First-Time Parents

 Becoming a first-time parent is both exhilarating and exhausting.
 For new mothers especially, it can be frightening.
 Caring for a newborn adds so many new things to worry about.
 As a mom myself, I’ve experienced this firsthand.
 From the moment we brought our son home, I worried about whether he was eating enough, sleeping enough, and, dare I say it, pooping enough.

 In addition to new worries, I often thought about my hopes and dreams for my new little one, especially while awake for those middle-of-the-night feedings.
 I wanted to make sure my son was always well cared for and that he had opportunities to grow, learn, and become the person he was created to be.
 Finally, I wanted to protect him from any harm.

 While new parents initially plan for their child’s immediate needs, planning for the future is just as important.
-I realized I needed to take a few steps now to put a plan in place for the future.
 Here are a few things to consider when developing a plan for your children.

-For more information on many of these tools, read Who Will Care for Your Children?
-Estate Planning for Young Adults and Families or consult with your financial advisor.
+For more information on many of these tools, consult with your financial advisor.